-Jigo's riflemen take residence within the fort and are regarded with suspicion due to their solemn nature.
+Jigo's riflemen take up residence in the fort and are regarded with suspicion due to their solemn nature.
 Eboshi meets with her women and explains that they must remain in the fort and defend against Asano, since she doesn't trust the men.
-Gonza assures them he'll protect Eboshi but the women scorn him, saying, "That's what we're afraid of".
+Gonza assures them he'll protect Eboshi but the women scorn him, saying, "That's what we're afraid of."

 When Ashitaka wakes up again in the cave it's broad daylight and San and Moro are gone.
 Ashitaka gathers his things, finding supplies neatly left for him.
 Still very weak, he stumbles down to Yakul.
 One of the wolf brothers escorts him out of the forest and on to a path to Tatara.
 Ashitaka throws Kaya's crystal dagger necklace to the wolf, asking him to give it to San.